The Buckingham Murders: Plot

 Jass, now given a desk job, is still quietly investigating the murder.
 She discovers that Patel has a sister who is in a coma due to drugs supplied to her by Saquib.
 She visits Saquib in prison, pleading with him to tell her the truth.
 He reveals that he did indeed get into an altercation with Ishpreet, but did not kill him.
 He also says that Naved and him are lovers.
 Jass pleads with a closeted Naved, saying that his testimony will lead to life imprisonment for Saquib.
-Disturbed, Naved says that he struck a deal with Patel, who said that Saquib would be released in a couple of years if he lied about the murder.
+Disturbed, Naved reveals that he struck a deal with Patel, who said that Saquib would be released in a couple of years if he lied about the murder.
 Jass uses this information to reveal Patel's truth to Miller, but Patel shoots and kills himself instead.

 Saquib is released from prison.
 Jass focusses on Daljeet as the new prime suspect.
 His transportation business is not doing well and he is broke, and had taken out a large life insurance on Ishpreet's name.
-They find that he is having an affair with a woman, Indrani, and that he is physically abusive towards Preeti.
+They find that he is seemingly having an affair with a woman named Indrani, and that he is physically abusive towards Preeti.
+However, Indrani is revealed to be Daljeet's sponsor who he met at a support group after losing his mother to COVID.
 Meanwhile, Daljeet's relative Prithvi is seen making sexual advances on Preeti.
 Daljeet witnesses this, and in a fit of rage, murders him.

 When arrested, Daljeet vehemently denies killing his adoptive son.
 On searching Prithvi's house, police discover Ishpreet's missing backpack among his belongings and a burner phone with which he was dealing drugs.
-They trace a call made on it to Preeti, who is revealed to be the mastermind all along to escape from her abusive marriage.
+They trace a call made on it to Preeti, who is revealed to be the mastermind all along to escape from her abusive marriage, resenting how she was forced into the role of a housewife and mother.
 She had seduced Prithvi and manipulated him into killing Ishpreet, and also orchestrated the event where Daljeet would murder Prithvi.
 Having closed the case, a traumatised Jass tries to get closure on her own son's death.